infobip/infobip-api-java-demo/README.md

 ## Building the app
 First step is getting the source to your computer.
-To achieve this you can either download a ZIP archive from this githup page and unzip it, or use `git` to clone the repository.
+To achieve this you can either download a ZIP archive from this GitHub page and unzip it, or use `git` to clone the repository.
 To clone it using git open your terminal, position yourself in the directory that you want the project to be downloaded to and execute `git clone` command.
 It should look like this:
 ```